Have you ever wondered how much is life insurance in Canada?

 Life insurance cost increases as you grow older.
 Statistically speaking, the older you are, the higher your risk of dying.

-Life insurance is cheapest when you’re young and healthy because the risk assumed by your insurer is low.
-If you buy term life insurance early in life, there’s a good chance you’ll outlive the life insurance policy term and the life insurance company won’t have to pay a claim.
 The same logic applies to permanent life insurance.
-When you buy a life insurance policy in your 20s, early 30s, or pay for life insurance for your child, there's a good chance you’ll pay premiums over a longer period.
+When you buy a life insurance plan in your 20s, early 30s, or pay for life insurance for your child, there's a good chance you’ll pay life insurance premiums over a longer period.
 So the cost and risk get nicely spread out for the life assurance company.

 All else being equal, people in their 40s, 50s, 60s, 70s, and above will pay more for coverage than younger people.